zopefoundation/grokproject/README.txt

 paster template.
 So instead of running the ``grokproject`` command, you can also run::

-  $ bin/paster create -t grok MammotHerd
+  $ paster create -t grok MammotHerd

 To create a project with the previous ``zopectl`` layout run the ``grokproject`` script like::